mdekauwe/FitFarquharModel/README.rst

 The model is coded entirely in `Python
 <http://www.python.org/>`_ and we have some example `R <http://www.r-project.org/>`_ scripts for any stats analysis (just ask).

 We have extensive tested the robustness of the fitting approach to retrieving model parameters under a series of scenarios where different levels of noise are added to synthetic datasets and results obtained using a bayesian approach.

-The code for the later I could probably dig out and I may add it to this package if I remember.
+I have stuck a simplified MCMC version of the fitting in the package directory.
+It doesn't have all the nice wrappers and will only work off a single file.
+I may integrate it in one day ...

 Installation
 =============